MoritzLost/ProcessWireDev/site/03-templating-and-development/03-processwire-flexible-content-sections.md

 ```
 {% endraw %}

-As you can see, the base template defines multiple blocks (some of them empty by default!) that can be overriden in extending templates.
+As you can see, the base template defines multiple blocks (some of them empty by default!) that can be overridden in extending templates.
 Note that the background field is just rendered as a class based on the selected value.
 The actual styling can be done in CSS.

 ## Individual section templates